danolivo/pg_index_stats/README.md

 * ?
 Extend modes: maybe user wants only ndistincts or relatively lightweight column dependencies?

 # Second Thoughts
-Could we introduce some automatization here?
+* Could we introduce some automatization here?
 For example, generate functional dependencies only for cases when real dependency factor on columns more than a predefined value?
+* As I can see, univariate statistics on a ROW(Index Tuple Descriptor) look cheaper and contain a whole set of columns covered by histogram and MCV.
+So, when the user creates an index because he knows he would use queries with clauses utilizing the index, it would be more profitable to use such statistics.
+Unfortunately, core PostgreSQL doesn't allow estimations on a group of columns; it is possible only for extended statistics.
+So, univariate statistics could be utilized know only in **PostgreSQL forks**.